-The Racine Community Foundation has awarded scholarships totaling $98,832 to Racine County college-bound students for the
+The Racine Community Foundation has awarded scholarships totaling $100,482 to Racine County college-bound students for the 2016-2017 academic year.

 "I plan to be a bi-lingual kindergarten teacher with a later goal of administrative roles.
 By awarding me the Martha M. Trautmann Memorial Scholarship you have lightened my financial burden which allows me to focus more on the most important aspect of school: learning."

 ~ Ava Rodriguez

 "Thank you for believing in me, it is very nice to know that people know I have what it takes to be successful in college."